 Belief in Christ is central to all that we think and do.
-It is this understanding of God's love for the world and the belief that "all truth is God's truth" that informs all our pursuits: Christ, scholarship, community, and service.
+It is this understanding of God's love for the world and the belief that "all truth is God's truth" that informs all our pursuits: academic, service, and community.

 With optimism and faith in God's grace, we prepare to meet the challenges of society in our complex and troubled world.
-As you prepare to meet these same challenges, I pray that God will guide and go with you through these critical choices.
+As you prepare to meet these same challenges.
+I pray that God will guide and go with you through these critical choices.